 Here are some current graphic designs trends that can help you be at the top of your Instagram brand building game.

 Although it might be debatable whether old is gold, graphic designers are ready to embrace any old design trend even today, thereby proving that designs can defy dates and seldom become outdated for lasting Instagram brand building effects.
 Vintage design trends are again finding favor in 2020, as evident from how things are unfolding on Instagram.
-Designers are happily using grainy effects, watermarks, and presets that give a vintage touch to the Instagram images and hold unique appeal.
+Designers are happily using grainy effects, watermarks, and presets that give a vintage touch to the Instagram images and hold unique appeal and sometimes become a top hashtag generator.
 The trend is not new on Instagram because the retro or vintage look has always found a place on the platform, but now it seems to become mainstream.

 The vibrant imagery on Instagram owes its liveliness to colors that add life to images and make it look surreal.
 Baby-soft pastel hues that dominated through 2019 are now making way for darker and duskier tones.
 Shiny tones are losing favor, and powder finish is set to dominate the design scene in 2020, as already demonstrated in various campaigns.
 The range of colors will be fewer.
 To elevate images, designers rely more on the different shades and gradient of a particular color by adding just one of their signature shades.
 You can insert shapes or inject the pigment in the image’s background to infuse the entire grid of pictures with a chosen color in its different hues.

 Fuse Emoji with photography